folio-org/folio-ansible/doc/index.md

 The Vagrantfile in this project contains six target definitions:

-1. `stable` -- This target pulls the folio/stable Vagrant box hosted on Atlas.
+1. `stable` -- This target pulls the folio/stable Vagrant box hosted on Vagrant Cloud.
 2. `testing` -- This target pulls the folio/testing
+   Vagrant box hosted on Vagrant Cloud.
+3. `testing-backend` -- This target pulls the folio/testing-backend
-   Vagrant box hosted on Atlas.
+   Vagrant box hosted on Vagrant Cloud.
-3. `curriculum` -- This target pulls the folio/curriculum Vagrant box hosted on Atlas.
+3. `curriculum` -- This target pulls the folio/curriculum Vagrant box hosted on Vagrant Cloud.
 4. `build_stable` -- a target to build the `stable` box for packaging.
 5. `build_testing` -- a target to build the `testing` box for packaging.